awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_DeleteSession.md

 ## URI Request Parameters<a name="API_runtime_DeleteSession_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [botAlias](#API_runtime_DeleteSession_RequestSyntax) **   <a name="lex-runtime_DeleteSession-request-botAlias"></a>
 The alias in use for the bot that contains the session data\.
+Required: Yes

  ** [botName](#API_runtime_DeleteSession_RequestSyntax) **   <a name="lex-runtime_DeleteSession-request-botName"></a>
 The name of the bot that contains the session data\.
+Required: Yes

  ** [userId](#API_runtime_DeleteSession_RequestSyntax) **   <a name="lex-runtime_DeleteSession-request-userId"></a>
 The identifier of the user associated with the session data\.
 Length Constraints: Minimum length of 2\.
 Maximum length of 100\.
 Pattern: `[0-9a-zA-Z._:-]+`
+Required: Yes

 ## Request Body<a name="API_runtime_DeleteSession_RequestBody"></a>